AgentMC/Sao20/Translate/En/Part9.md

 **To-kun**, **to-kun**, through the pulsing heat sword spoke to her.
 Unleash me, for I will respond.

 *However, I can’t do "that thing".
 Sword of the Moonlight is certainly a high priority instrument, but it is not a divine object.
-Sacred treasure is a weapon made from a legendary essence such as a divine animal<sup><a href="#Prim9">9</a></sup> or a sacred tree, not a metal refined by a person.
-That is why sacred treasures have their own memories and can communicate with their masters.
+Divine object is a weapon made from a legendary essence such as a divine animal<sup><a href="#Prim9">9</a></sup> or a sacred tree, not a metal refined by a person.
+That is why divine objects have their own memories and can communicate with their masters.
 On the other hand, it was some human blacksmith who forged the Sword of the Moonlight, so there is no memory of the preceding existence.
 Although it may become familiar with hands enough to accustom itself to the user, but to cause further phenomena, it simply cannot.
 Cannot.
 Cannot…….*